 The review of embedded benefits undertaken by National Grid in 2013 (charging methodology paper GB ECM-23 Transmission Arrangements for Embedded Generation) determined a value for the avoided cost of embedded generation on the transmission network.
 This analysis excluded the cost of transformation located at Grid Supply Points (GSPs), known as supergrid transformers (SGTs).
 This is because SGTs tend to be fully contributed (i.e. paid for by the DNO) and the cost recovered from the DNO via transmission exit charges.

 Under the EDCM, a credit for offsetting transmission exit costs is only paid to qualifying embedded generators that have an agreement with the DNO, the terms of which require the embedded generator, for the purposes of P2/6 compliance, to export power during SGT outage conditions.
-As most EDCM embedded generators do not have this agreement, very few receive a credit in this respect.
+No EDCM embedded generators have this agreement, and so do not receive a credit in this respect.

 Transmission exit charges recover the capital cost of GSPs, on behalf of transmission companies, from DNOs.
 Embedded generators may offset demand at the GSP and therefore reduce the need for future reinforcement at the GSP.
 Embedded generators may also increase the amount of spare capacity at the GSP which enables more demand to connect without triggering reinforcement.
 This principle is accepted within the CDCM, where embedded generators receive a credit for offsetting transmission exit charges, but not within the EDCM.
 In addition, the costs of future reinforcement of GSPs is not included in the locational element of the charge (Charge 1) due to the ownership lying with the transmission company.